ahlstromcj/seq66/RELNOTES.md

     *   Added L/R arrow keys to move the selected trigger in song editor.
     *   Improved the handling of the MIDI 'ctrl' file.
     *   Tightened up pattern arming/disarming processing.
+    *   Issue #98.
+        *   Added a metronome with count-in and 'rc' configuration.
+        *   Background automatic recording added.
 *   Version 0.98.10:
     *   Revisited issue #83: [midi-input]: in-bus data line error, to improve GUI editing of automation port.